-Note: We are having a massive price update.
-The cart prices are already updated but the website update is still going on.
-Thank you for your understanding.
+NOTE: We are having a massive price update.
+The cart is already updated but the website update is still going on.
+Thank you for your cooperation.

 DOT Alcohol and Drug Testing

 DOT alcohol and drug testing can be one of those areas that trip up a motor carrier, especially an owner-operator who does not have the advantage of a support staff.
 If there is not a clear understanding of the Federal Motor Carrier Safety Regulations (FMCSRs), violations can result in fines and penalties.

 Who is subject to Part 382?

 It is important to understand applicability to DOT alcohol and drug testing requirements (Part 382).
 It is based on the vehicle operated.

 Anyone operating or in readiness to operate the following vehicle as defined in 49 CFR Section 383.5 is a driver for Part 382 purposes: